IGLADI/AmICompatible/README.md

 -   **Software Retrocompatibility**: Test how well your software runs across different Windows versions.

--   **Emulation Layer Testing**: Check how well your software performs with emulation layers like Wine or Proton for Linux users.
+-   **[Upcoming] Emulation Layer Testing**: Check how well your software performs with emulation layers like Wine or Proton for Linux users.

 ## Prerequisites